Items that helped us through the challenging toddler travel years

 Other Essential Toddler Items Not to Forget

-- Foldable bags for spares or dirty items
+- Wet bags for spares or dirty items

 - Hand sanitiser

-- A good First Aid Kit – you can see our complete family first aid packing guide here.
+- A good first aid kit/medicine bag – you can see our complete family first aid packing guide here.

 Potty training stage?